 Long before I held the title of Case Manager, Client Advocate, or even Treatment Technician, I knew I was an alcoholic and an addict.
-My journey towards recovery began at the age of 13, with experimentation in marijuana and alcohol as a means to cope with the feeling that I did not “fit in.”
+My journey towards recovery began at the age of 13, with experimentation in marijuana and alcohol as a means to cope with the feeling that I did not “fit in” with the world.

 My desire to become a musician only strengthened my resolve that I needed substances to illicit my best creative work.
-My failed attempts at getting my career off the ground led me to losing my sense of self and becoming more enthralled with the lifestyle, rather than the music.
-In 2011 at the age of 23 with no music career to speak of, I found myself struggling to go 24 hours without a substance.
-I was in and out of jails and institutions, with an overall lack of understanding as to how my life had gotten to this point.
-It was after being arrested for my 3rd DUI and facing prison time that I was able to finally concede that I needed help.
-With the assistance of my parents, I was able to get into a wonderful program known for its unwavering support of men in recovery.
-It was there that I was introduced to a 12- Step program.
+My failed attempts at launching my career led me to losing my sense of self and I became more enthralled with the lifestyle, rather than with the music.
+In 2011 at the age of 23 with no music career to speak of, I found myself struggling to go 24 hours without using a substance.
+I was in and out of jails and institutions.
+I did not understand how my life had gotten to this point.
+Only after being arrested for my 3rd DUI and facing prison time was able to finally admit and accept that I needed help.
+With the assistance of my parents, I was able to admit into a wonderful recovery program that was known for its unwavering support of men struggling with addiction.
+It was there that I was introduced to a 12- Step program way of living.

-At the suggestion of those who had stood by me, I resided in a transitional living home for a total of 19 months.
-During that time, I was able to practice life skills; skills that still play an integral part in my life today.
-I learned to develop healthy boundaries with those that I lived with, which would later allow me to engage in healthy relationships with my family.
-While staying in that transitional home I also began volunteering daily at the detox that I had successfully completed.
-It was there that my passion for helping others recover from alcoholism and addiction began to blossom.
+At the suggestion of those who had stood by me, I made a decision to reside in a transitional living home for a total of 19 months.
+During that time, I was able to develop and practice life skills that continue to be an integral piece in how I make life choices today.
+I learned how to maintain healthy boundaries with those that I lived with, which later provided me a blueprint to establish and nurture healthy relationships with my family.
+Also while I was living in that transitional home I began volunteering daily at the detox facility that I had successfully completed.
+It was there in that service of giving back to others that my passion for helping people recover from alcoholism and addiction began to blossom.

-Still not knowing that a career in the field of addiction and recovery was possible, I utilized my background of working in the restaurant industry to secure a position as an Operations Manager for a quickly growing franchise.
-After 2 years of success within the company, I found myself disinterested in the work that I was doing.
+Still not knowing that a career in the field of addiction and recovery was possible for me, I utilized my background of working in the restaurant industry to secure a position as an Operations Manager for a quickly growing franchise.
+After two years of success within that company, I found myself disinterested in the work that I was doing.
 After consulting with my family and friends, it was suggested that I follow my passion for helping others.
-With no formal experience outside of my consistent volunteer work at the medical detox where my recovery began, I accepted a position at a treatment center as a Detox Treatment Technician.
-Because of my innate ability to relate to clients, after only three months I was promoted to the position of Client Advocate.
+With no formal experience outside of my personal recovery and consistent volunteer work at the medical detox where my recovery began, I accepted a position at a treatment center as a Detox Treatment Technician.
+As a result of my innate ability to relate to clients, I was quickly promoted to the position of Client Advocate.
 Shortly thereafter, I began my training and education to become a Certified Alcohol and Drug counselor.

-Over the course of the last 4 years I have had the privilege of working with over a hundred clients and families to end the cycle of alcohol addiction and drug abuse.
-I pride myself on my transparent, honest, and direct approach I have.
-I believe that when these aspects are combined with compassion, the disease of Alcoholism and Addiction cannot thrive.
+Over the course of the last four years, I have had the privilege of working with over a hundred clients and families to end the cycle of alcohol addiction and drug abuse.
+It truly is one of the reasons that working for Brass Tacks Recovery was a perfect fit.
+Their philosophy aligned with everything I believe in as a man in recovery, and a professional.
+I am blessed to practice transparent, honest, and direct conversations with the families we support.
+I believe that when these aspects are combined with compassion, individuals can recover from mental health and substance abuse issues.